Electrophysiology Lab Data for Ablation Device Sales

 What is pulsed-field ablation?

-PFA is a non-thermal ablation technology using electrical fields to target cardiac tissue while preserving surrounding structures.
-The fastest-growing EP procedure type.
+PFA is a non-thermal ablation technology that uses electrical fields to target cardiac tissue while preserving surrounding structures such as the esophagus and phrenic nerve.
+It is among the fastest-growing EP procedure types, and labs that adopt it tend to be technology-forward buyers.

 Who decides which EP mapping system a hospital uses?

-The EP lab director, in coordination with the hospital value analysis committee.
-Most labs standardize on Abbott EnSite or Biosense Webster CARTO.
+The EP lab director drives the clinical decision, in coordination with the hospital value analysis committee, the cardiovascular service-line administrator, and supply chain.
+Most labs standardize on Abbott EnSite or Biosense Webster CARTO, so the renewal window is the practical selling opportunity.

 Sources and References